anjensan/azql/README.md

 - DSL should be closer to native SQL as much as possible
 - no fake optimizations (modern DBs are clever enough)
 - protection from injections, but not from invalid queries
-- sometimes we want to include vendor-specefic parts into queries
+- sometimes we want to include vendor-specific parts into queries

 ## Installation